MichalReznak/quep/README.md

 ```

 # TODOs:
+* Add C API?
+(IS it needed?)

 * Serialize to python, allow to define python extensions
+    X Can define custom requirements.txt
+    X Extended with Python QcProvider
+    Add option to check for constraints
+    Send arguments
+    Test it
+    Rename Python to external (or something like that and allow it to be dynlib)
+    Add other extensions to this system

 * Extend supported gates with custom defined and their inverse
      (Will not be base gate anymore, no point of doing that)